How To Stage Your Home To Sell (With Tips)

 Once you have them inside, make sure potential purchasers don't feel like stepping into a cave.
 Bathing the interior with natural light provides an inviting atmosphere and generally puts people in a good mood.
 Conversely, a dim setting leads to dark thoughts, like "imagine how cold this place will be in winter".

-If natural light is scarce or the weather miserable, make sure all your light fixtures are on and even bring in a few lamps to brighten any dark spots around the house.
+If natural light is scarce or the weather is miserable, keep your light fixtures on and even bring in a few lamps to brighten any dark spots around the house.
 Roll up your sleeves and clean all the windows – or employ a professional to do this job.

 Installing a skylight is another cost-effective solution to adding light and can create the illusion of space.
 These cost as little as $250 to purchase but can make a huge difference.

-Staging can make your home seem more spacious
+Staging you home can make it seem more spacious

 It is easy to become oblivious to the furniture and personal items gradually accumulated over the years.
 Too much clutter will make your home appear smaller and, while normal to you, it could simply appear messy to someone else.